Bachelor of Science in Organizational Leadership and Learning

 Here is how:

 Most students starting in our online Organizational Leadership and Learning program have an associate degree or equivalent credit hours (minimum of 40 credits) that can be applied to the bachelor’s degree.
 By completing the Prior Learning Assessment (course ELFH 300), students earn up to 48 hours tuition-free credit that also counts toward the total credit requirements of the degree.
-The remaining 35 credit hours are the core courses (or concentration track) required for graduation.
+The remaining 35 credit hours are the core courses (or track) required for graduation.
 This structure allows students to graduate with their bachelor’s degree within 18 months (3 intensive semesters).

-The Organizational Leadership and Learning undergraduate program features three concentrations that help students enhance their skills in leadership, organizational change, workplace development and performance.
+The Organizational Leadership and Learning undergraduate program features three tracks that help students enhance their skills in leadership, organizational change, workplace development and performance.
 Students will explore new concepts and design hands-on projects while in the program.

 KCTCS Credit Transfer